facebook/react-native/README.md

 - **Declarative.** React makes it painless to create interactive UIs.
 Declarative views make your code more predictable and easier to debug.
 - **Component-Based.** Build encapsulated components that manage their state, then compose them to make complex UIs.
 - **Developer Velocity.** See local changes in seconds.
-Changes to JavaScript code can be live reloaded without rebuilding the native app.
+Changes to JavaScript code can be live-reloaded without rebuilding the native app.
 - **Portability.** Reuse code across iOS, Android, and [other platforms][p].

 React Native is developed and supported by many companies and individual core contributors.
 Find out more in our [ecosystem overview][e].